blockblaz/lean-quickstart/README.md

     - Uses PK's `eth-beacon-genesis` docker tool (not custom tooling)
     - Generates PQ keys based on specified configuration in `validator-config.yaml`
         - Force regen with flag `--forceKeyGen` when supplied with `generateGenesis`
-- ✅ Integrates zeam, ream, qlean (and more incoming...)
+- ✅ Integrates zeam, ream, qlean, lantern (and more incoming...)
 - ✅ Configure to run clients in docker or binary mode for easy development
 - ✅ Linux & Mac compatible & tested
 - ✅ Option to operate on single or multiple nodes or `all`